Nathan Bedford Forrest: Fort Pillow

 Modern historians generally believe that Forrest's attack on Fort Pillow was a massacre, noting high casualty rates and the rebels targeting black soldiers.
 Forrest's claim that the Fort Pillow massacre was an invention of U.S. reporters is contradicted by letters written by Confederate soldiers to their own families, which described extreme brutality on the part of Confederate troops.
-It was the Confederacy's publicly stated position that formerly enslaved people firing on whites would be killed on the spot, along with Southern whites that fought for the Union, whom the Confederacy considered traitors.
+It was the Confederacy's publicly stated position that former slaves firing on whites would be killed on the spot, along with Southern whites that fought for the Union, whom the Confederacy considered traitors.
 According to this analysis, Forrest's troops were carrying out Confederate policy.
 The historical record does not support his repeated denials that he knew a massacre was taking place or that he even knew a massacre had occurred at all.

 Consequently, his role at Fort Pillow was a stigmatizing one for him the rest of his life, both professionally and personally, and contributed to his business problems after the war.

 Historians have differed in their interpretations of the events at Fort Pillow.
 Richard L. Fuchs, author of An Unerring Fire, concluded: